 Whether you're looking to raise funds for your startup idea or just curious to find out what it takes to convince investors to invest their hard-earned cash into a fintech, raising capital is no easy game.
 While hope may be low with Covid-19 and investment in the fintech sector at a three-year low, fear not, as deals are still being made.
 Here we give you access to our tips and, access to the pitch deck that helped Astat raising NOK 4.5M.

-If you are unfamiliar with Astat, Astat is Norway's first, customer-centric bank challenger for small businesses and startups.
+If you are unfamiliar with Astat, Astat is Norway's first, customer-centric business account for small businesses and startups.
 We will be offering a full suite of useful financial tools and services for small businesses who are usually subjected to a lack of customer service and typically have to shop around for their optimal services, rather than have it all under one roof.
 We believe that everyday banking should be easy to use, accessible and under one roof.
 We offer a business account that includes features such as:

 - Automated accounting.